QichangMa/course_sts101/Unit04.md

+---
+layout: default
+title: "STS101: Introduction to Science, Technology, and Society"
+course_description: "This course explains developments in science and technology in terms of their interactions with social, cultural, environmental, and other issues.
+This course will prepare you for the STS major by introducing its core components: the philosophy of science, history of science, history of technology, science and ethics, and science policy."
+next: ../Unit05
+previous: ../Unit03
+---
 **Unit 4: History of Science and History of Technology** <span id="4"></span>
 *Unit 4 will introduce you to the history of science and the history of